The Restructuring Review: Mexico

 - knowingly making, providing, disseminating, publishing or ordering false information;

-- failing to register transactions or causing false information to be registered, or causing non-existent transactions or expenses to be registered, or real transactions or expenses are exaggerated, or otherwise carrying out any act or transaction that is illegal or prohibited by law, causing a damage to the bankrupt debtor and obtaining an economic benefit, directly or indirectly; and
+- failing to register transactions or causing false information to be registered, causing non-existent transactions or expenses to be registered, exaggerating real transactions or expenses, or otherwise carrying out any act or transaction that is illegal or prohibited by law, causing a damage to the bankrupt debtor and obtaining an economic benefit, directly or indirectly; and

-- in general, carrying out any wilful or illegal act or acting with bad faith pursuant to the Concurso Law or other laws.
+- carrying out any wilful or illegal act or acting with bad faith pursuant to the Concurso Law or other laws.

-Although the Concurso Law adopted the business judgment rule contained in the Securities Law applicable to the members of the board of publicly traded companies and allows such directors and relevant employees to obtain insurance, guaranty or bonds to cover the amount of the indemnification for losses and damages caused, except for wilful misconduct, acts of bad faith, the Concurso Law expressly prohibits any agreement, or provisions in the by-laws with respect to any type of consideration, benefit or exemption that may limit, release, substitute or redeem the liabilities of such members of the board and relevant employees of a bankrupt debtor in the event of wilful misconduct or bad faith.
+Although the Concurso Law adopted the business judgement rule contained in the Securities Law applicable to the members of the board of publicly traded companies and allows such directors and relevant employees to obtain insurance, guaranty or bonds to cover the amount of the indemnification for losses and damages caused, except for wilful misconduct or acts of bad faith, the Concurso Law expressly prohibits any agreement or provisions in the by-laws in respect of any type of consideration, benefit or exemption that may limit, release, substitute, or redeem the liabilities of such members of the board and relevant employees of a bankrupt debtor in the event of wilful misconduct or bad faith.

 Finally, as part of the 2014 amendments, a bank resolution regime was created and regulated in the Law of Credit Institutions.
-Such regime is characterised by its celerity, pre-intervention corrective measures by the Institute for Banking Savings Protection, and its effectiveness in reaching an orderly liquidation if required, among other relevant features.
+Such a regime is characterised by its celerity, pre-intervention corrective measures by the Institute for Banking Savings Protection and effectiveness in reaching an orderly liquidation if required, among other relevant features.

-In August of 2019 amendments were passed to clarify that corporations owned by the Mexican government may be eligible to file under the Concurso Law.
-In this respect, it is emphasised, however, that neither Pemex nor the Federal Electricity Commission (CFE) are corporations.
-They are productive state-owned enterprises, governed by their own comprehensive legal regimes, and they carry out specific constitutional mandates relating to oil and gas and electricity for the Mexican State.
-As a matter of Mexican Law, neither may be declared bankrupt or insolvent or be subject to a concurso.
+In August 2019, amendments were passed to clarify that corporations owned by the Mexican government may be eligible to file under the Concurso Law.
+In this respect, it is emphasised, however, that neither Pemex nor the Federal Electricity Commission (CFE) is a corporation.
+They are productive state-owned enterprises, governed by their own comprehensive legal regimes, and they carry out specific constitutional mandates relating to oil and gas and electricity for the Mexican state.
+As a matter of Mexican law, neither may be declared bankrupt or insolvent or be subject to a concurso.
 Specific legislation enacted by the Mexican Congress would be required to judicially restructure or liquidate Pemex or CFE.

 Significant transactions, key developments and most active industries

-In other matters, transparency and efficiency is far from being acceptable.
-The Federal Judiciary has failed to implement electronic filings of any sort, which leads to a considerable administrative burden on the courts themselves, not to mention a colossal waste of paper and natural resources.
-Therefore, reviewing all the documents actually filed in any major process is a difficult task, which of course affects the timing of the concurso – the 'strict' time periods in the Law have been extended more often than not – and moreover, create a perfect setting for many appalling delaying tactics, which do not merit a serious comment, although their existence is undeniable.
+Levels of transparency and efficiency in the process are far from being acceptable in Mexico.
+The federal judiciary has failed to implement electronic filings of any sort, which leads to a considerable administrative burden on the courts themselves, not to mention a colossal waste of paper and natural resources.
+Therefore, reviewing all the documents actually filed in any major process is a difficult task, which of course affects the timing of the concurso – the 'strict' time periods in the Concurso Law have been extended more often than not – and, moreover, creates a perfect setting for many appalling delaying tactics, which do not merit a serious comment, although their existence is undeniable.

-While still common and generally recognised, in recent years guarantee trusts involving future contractual flows assigned to creditors have come under attack, yet fortunately have been defended by rulings of the 8th Circuit Collegiate Court.
+Although still common and generally recognised, in recent years, guarantee trusts involving future contractual flows assigned to creditors have come under attack, although, fortunately, they have been defended by rulings of the Eighth Circuit Collegiate Court.

-As to expenses, formal cases have brought about a debate both at IFECOM and among several judges, as to which concepts will be recognised as reimbursable expenses in a concurso proceeding.
-Professional fees, legal and those of financial advisers, have often been considered as substantially onerous and have thus been reduced significantly.
+As to expenses, formal cases have brought about a debate both at IFECOM and among several judges as to which concepts will be recognised as reimbursable expenses in a concurso proceeding.
+Professional and legal fees and those of financial advisers have often been considered high and have thus been reduced significantly.
 In the extreme, the professional fees of a conciliator were turned down by a judge as unnecessary.

-Related to this topic, Mexican companies have frequently filed for protection in the US bankruptcy courts under Chapter 15.
+Related to this topic, Mexican companies have frequently, on the other hand, filed for recognition and protection in the US bankruptcy courts under Chapter 15 of the US Bankruptcy Code.
 Such courts have responded efficiently, recognising the concurso as the main proceeding.
 Unless the conciliator implements an indirect channel of communication between the Mexican judge presiding over the main proceeding and courts outside Mexico, cross-border communication is practically non-existent.

 1 Thomas S Heather is senior of counsel at Creel, Garcia-Cuellar, Aiza y Enriquez, SC.

-2 Although the 2014 amendments introduced the possibility of avoiding the 'visitation stage' in pre-packed filings, thus saving weeks of bureaucracy, the author is of the view that there could be a benefit of having an examiner complete the many IFECOM formats that may prove to be advantageous in the ongoing proceeding.
+2 Although the 2014 amendments introduced the possibility of avoiding the 'visitation stage' in pre-packed filings, thus saving weeks of bureaucracy, the author is of the view that there could be a benefit in having an examiner complete the many IFECOM formats necearry to process a concurso mercantil that may prove to be advantageous in the ongoing proceeding.